riteshkshaw/lambda-layer-python/README.md

 - The `RUN` instruction installs the Python packages listed in `requirements.txt` to the `/opt/python/` directory.
 - The `CMD` instruction specifies the command to be executed when the container starts.
 It changes the directory to `/opt`, creates a ZIP file named `python-layer.zip` containing the installed packages, and saves it to the `/app` directory.

-## Conclusion

-By using the provided `create_layer.sh` script and `Dockerfile`, you can easily create a Python Lambda layer with the required libraries.
-The script automates the process of building the Docker image, installing the libraries, and creating the layer ZIP file.
-You can customize the script and Dockerfile to suit your specific requirements and use different Python versions or base images as needed.

-Once you have the generated layer ZIP file, you can upload it to AWS Lambda and use it in your Lambda functions to access the included Python libraries.